Since our clothing comes from various designers and suppliers, here are some tips to help you find your best fit

 If you need more measurements, please contact us at firstname.lastname@example.org

-*This chart is to be used a reference and a guideline.
+*This chart is to be used as a reference and a guideline only.
 Please use measurements under each product to pick the best fit for you.